The Facial that uses Nightingale Droppings

 • A common ingredient in skincare products that you may use daily.

-• Reduces water loss through the skin’s epidermis and retains skin moisture.
+• Reduces water loss through the epidermis and helps retain skin moisture.

-• Help other ingredients of skincare products penetrate better within the skin surface.
+• Help other ingredients in skincare products penetrate more deeply into the skin surface.

 Guanine: